-Polyphony is a really neat tool to have when you’re working with deep, synced modulation because you can create what sounds like arpeggios by adding notes to the chord at different times.
+Polyphony is an elegant tool to have when you’re working with deep, synced modulation because you can create what sounds like arpeggios by adding notes to the chord at different times.

 Automating the LFO rate is a really expeditious way to generate rhythmic variation and fills.
 It gives the sound a more dynamic and commanding presence.
 If you’re feeling experimental, try using LFO2 or an envelope to control the rate of LFO1.